enev13/composearch/README.md

 git checkout https://github.com/enev13/composearch.git
 ```

-##### 2. Rename .env.sample file in the project folder to .env and edit the environemnt variables if necessary.
+##### 2. Rename .env.sample file in the project folder to .env and edit the environment variables if necessary.

 ```
 mv .env.sample .env